sauln/loan_calculator/README.md

     * how to get access to data?
     * restructure page so it looks better
     * dynamically allow more loan inputs
-  * Integrate loan model into lift
-    * take data from forms and build loans
-    * apply stategies
-    * display results
-  * completely merge and restructure the two projects into one based on lift
-    * loan calculator started in one sbt project, building off of lift_base.  merge the two?
-  * figure out this testing -
+  * figure out this testing - choose a library - ask at PDXScala
-    * was using the manager.scala - I think I need to use unit tests to be sure I'm developing correctly